 Professor Chris G Dowson (School of Life Sciences, University of Warwick, UK) has, for many years, examined the emergence and evolution of antibiotic resistance across a wide range of bacteria.
 His recent focus has been to better understand how penicillin targets bacteria.
 This began during his postdoctoral time at the University of Sussex, in the laboratory of Professor Spratt (1986-1990) and subsequently with his Lister Institute Centenary Fellowship (1991-1996).
 He currently holds a personal chair at Warwick University and is a past member of the Medical Research Council Infections and Immunity Board.

 Chris’ research is highly collaborative, involving teams of biologists, chemists, engineers and physicists across universities in the UK, worldwide, and all importantly with industry, to help drive innovations from this research forward to a commercial outcome.
-He is involved with Antibiotic Discovery UK (AD-UK) and has been involved with research fundraising regionally across Warwickshire for the past 16 years with the Medical and Life Sciences Research Fund (MLSRF).
-He looks forward to brining all of this experience to help develop activities within Antibiotic Research UK (ANTRUK).
+He was involved with Antibiotic Discovery UK (AD-UK) and has been involved with research fundraising regionally across Warwickshire for the past 16 years with the Medical and Life Sciences Research Fund (MLSRF).
+He is bringing all of this experience to help develop activities within Antibiotic Research UK.